AMID Logo E-BAY Logo

 Repacking Certificate:

-The first importer, the importer of records, is liable for proper country of origin marking until international shipping goods are sold UNLESS international shipping goods are sold without marking with signed by buyer A REPACKING CERTIFICATE, which says that buyer will provide proper marking until goods reach its ultimate consumer.
-Example: It happens quite often.
+The first importer, the importer of records, is liable for proper country of origin marking until international shipping goods are sold UNLESS international shipping goods are sold without marking with a signed by the buyer A REPACKING CERTIFICATE, which says that the buyer will provide proper marking until goods reach their ultimate consumer.
+Example: It happens pretty often.
 Let's say goods come in bulk in containers and are sold to different companies.
 Each buyer should sign the REPACKING CERTIFICATE.

 Levels for determination of the Country of Origin:

-334 RULE: The COO will be where goods are wholly produced, wholly grown, wholly made (1) OR where the record of tariff shift occurred (2).
+334 RULE: The COO will be where goods are wholly produced, wholly grown, and entirely made (1) OR where the record of tariff shift occurred (2).
 I.e., HTS# had been changed.

 If all this is done, then THE MOST IMPORTANT ASSEMBLY OR MANUFACTURING PROCESS HAS OCCURRED.